carpentries/instructor-training/episodes/01-welcome.md

 Just like learning a new language, a musical instrument, or a sport, teaching is a skill that requires practice and feedback.
 We will have many opportunities to practice and give each other feedback throughout this workshop.
-We welcome questions and dialogue at any point.
-We will be using the Etherpad to help facilitate discussion.
-Please feel free to ask questions verbally or to put them into the notes or chat box of the Etherpad.

 ### Creating a Positive Learning Environment

 One part of making this a productive two days for all of us is a community effort to treat one another with kindness and respect.
-This training, as in all Carpentries workshops, is subject to the [Code of Conduct]({{ site.coc }}).
-We will be able to give our best effort (and have the most fun!) if everyone abides by these guidelines.
-We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms.
+The [Code of Conduct]({{ site.coc }}) is one piece of this.
+We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms, and will spend some time talking about why this is so important.

 ### The Carpentries History and Culture

-We will be introducing you to the teaching practices that have been adopted by The Carpentries community, and our overall philosophy and procedures in order to prepare you to teach Carpentries workshops.
+In addition to the teaching practices and philosophy that have been adopted by The Carpentries community, it is helpful to become familiar with our community structure and organisational procedures as you prepare to join our Instructor community.
-The greatest asset of The Carpentries is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
-We hope that this training gives everyone a chance to meet new people and share ideas.
+The greatest asset of The Carpentries is people like you - people who want to help researchers learn new skills and share their own experience and enthusiasm.
+Meeting your fellow trainees and Instructor Trainers  at today's event is your first step into The Carpentries community.

-To orient yourself, there is a schedule on the workshop webpage which is linked through this workshop's Etherpad.

 ## What We Leave Out

-We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries Instructor.
+We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will gain familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries Instructor.
 The additional steps for certification will require that you dig into the workshop content yourself.
 We will talk about that more tomorrow afternoon.

 We also do not discuss how to develop lessons.
-Many of the ideas we present can be applied to lesson development, and we will briefly touch on a method of lesson design called "Reverse Instructional Design", but it will not be an emphasis of this particular course.
+The Carpentries now has a growing subcommunity dedicated to lesson development, along with [its own onboarding curriculum][lesson-dev].
+For more on lesson development, see [The Carpentries website][leson-dev-web].

 If there is a particular topic that you would like us to address, let the trainers know.